com-480-data-visualization/com-480-project-worldwideweebz/Process_book.md

 # Problem statement

-The main concern is to give insights and the ability to learn more about different aspects of the world of anime.
+With our data visualization, we aim at answering the following questions:

-How has anime evolved from its earliest years in 1917 until now?
+- How has anime evolved from its earliest years in 1917 until now?
 Did the number of produced animes increase through time?
-Is the average number of episodes now bigger or smaller?
+Is the average number of episodes per anime title now greater or smaller?

-How are the genres distributed across the animes?
-What is the genre that is the most represented and what are the most popular genre per anime?
+- How do we categorize anime?
+How are anime titles distributed accross genres?
+What are the most popular and most represented genres?

-What are the most popular studios?
-Which genres are the most prevalent for each of them and what are the ratings of their productions?
+- What are the most popular studios?
+Which genres are the most prevalent for each of them and what are the MyAnimeList ratings of their productions?

-What are the most popular voice actors for each language?
+- What are the most popular voice actors, for each language?
 Who has already worked together for an anime?
-What does the network of anime dubbing look like?
+How does the "seiyuu" social connections network look like?

 # Dataset